 How to Plan Your Summer Vacation with Travel Rewards

-First, you need a strategy.
-Don’t start opening travel rewards credit cards without one, or because you saw a compelling commercial for a credit card.
+First, you need a strategy for opening travel rewards credit cards.
+Don’t start without one.
 Let’s look at a couple of scenarios and think about the steps you need to take to go on a lower cost or (almost) free vacation.

 Does the Southwest Companion Pass Make Sense for Me?